English - Français - Deutsch

 Dominic studied at Imperial College, London and RWTH, Aachen graduating with a first-class MEng degree in Aeronautics, and completing a research thesis with Ferrari involving a cutting-edge technology adopted by many of the Formula One teams in recent years.
 In 2000, Dominic’s first car design won the prestigious Indianapolis 500.
 A move to Formula One in 2001 saw him join the team which would eventually evolve into the Mercedes Grand Prix team.
 In 2013 Dominic became Principal Aerodynamicist at Mercedes, and oversaw the aerodynamic concept and in-season development throughout Mercedes' record-breaking cycle of eight consecutive constructors' world championships.

 During his school years Dominic studied in the junior department of Trinity College of Music, London, choosing to focus his formal qualifications on STEM subjects and languages.
-Despite his studies at Imperial College and early career bringing about a temporary hiatus, Dominic always planned to return to music at some point, and alongside aerodynamics he continued to develop his musical career to a point where in recent years he has played piano concertos by Ravel, Rachmaninov, Schumann, Beethoven, Shostakovich and Tchaikovsky with amateur and professional orchestras, including the London Philharmonic.
+Despite his studies at Imperial College and early career bringing about a temporary hiatus, Dominic always planned to return to music at some point, and alongside aerodynamics he continued to develop his musical career to a point where in recent years he has played piano concertos by Ravel, Rachmaninov, Mozart, Saint-Saens, Schumann, Beethoven, Shostakovich and Tchaikovsky with amateur and professional orchestras, including the London Philharmonic.
 He has given solo recitals as far afield as Shanghai, Fort Worth Texas, Tangiers, Budapest, Milan and Paris, and is fortunate enough to study with renowned tutors Christopher Elton and Hilary Coates.
 Against his instinct he was encouraged to enter both amateur and professional piano competitions around the world, emerging as a finalist each time and as winner of the 2007 Yamaha Pianists and 2012 Paris International Piano competition for Outstanding Amateurs.